jaebak/ku-dream-group/docs/index.md

 ## Contact

-Please contact Jaebak Kim in English or Korean, if you are interested in **particle physics, technology**, and the DREAM group, where the group is **open to all universities** around the globe.
+Please contact Jaebak Kim (jaebak.kim at cern.ch) in English or Korean, if you are interested in **particle physics, technology**, and the DREAM group, where the group is **open to all universities** around the globe.
 (High school students are also welcome to contact to discuss about future hopes.)
 The **goal** is to expose the next generation to **interesting opportunities**